 Johns factor puts Manly in box seat

-Andrew Johns while playing for the Newcastle Knights in 2006.
-Johns was announced as the eighth Rugby League Immortal overnight (AAP Image/Action Photographics/Grant Trouville)
+Andrew Johns was announced as the eighth Rugby League Immortal.
+Did his selection confuse the process?
+(AAP Image/Action Photographics/Grant Trouville)

 While the rugby league world awaits news on Sonny Bill Williams and Israel Folau’s futures back in the fold, Manly Warringah has been working on a deal of its own that could snare the 2013 premiership.

 Any day now the Sea Eagles will announce the addition of Andrew Johns to their coaching staff, and I believe it could turn out to be one of the club’s most important signings in its history.

 I hear that league’s newest immortal will be working closely with the Manly club and in particular, improving the skills set of exciting young halves combination, Daly Cherry-Evans and Kieran Foran.

 After a stellar, premiership-winning debut season in 2011, Cherry-Evans was good but not great in 2012 and having Joey in his ear on a regular basis will do him a power of good.
 His loose ends will become polished, silky.
 His team direction better plotted and more forceful.

 The half-back’s often streaky kicking game should develop more variety and his linkage plays with Foran and fullback Brett Stewart have the potential to unlock the tightest defences in the league.

 Foran, a Kiwi international, is rated by many to be the most consistent number six in the comp and with specialist tips from Johns he, too, could achieve as lofty a rating as that enjoyed by code benchmarks such as Thurston, Slater and Smith.

 Eagles’ fans should get very excited when the Johns addition to the coaching staff becomes reality.